 Step 2: Engage in data room training

-Once you know who will be accessing the data room you are building, ensure they get trained on how to use the VDR.
+Once you know who will be accessing the data room you are building, ensure they get trained on how to use it.
 Consider different levels of experience with technology and take advantage of the data room’s support team.

-Pro tip: a conference call is an ideal solution to educate all VDR users.
+Pro tip: a conference call is an ideal solution to educate all data room users.

 Step 3: Prepare the documents

 Depending on what you are planning to use the data room for, you will be dealing with a specific range of data.
 Note how many documents you need to upload and choose the most suitable formats.
 In case you are dealing with physical paperwork, put extra effort into labeling the actual documents and their scans for easy access.